Konstanz Linguistics Conference 2025

 The conference will take place at the University of Konstanz.
 Konstanz can be reached in about 1 hour by train from the Zurich airport or Zurich Main Station (Switzerland).

-Address: Universitätsstraße 10, 78464 Konstanz [Link to map]
+Address: Universitätsstraße 10, 78464 Konstanz [Map]

-Organizers and funding
+Organizers and Funding

 Organizers